 Located just a stone’s throw from downtown Corning, the Houghton Land Preserve features mature hardwood forests, 2 miles of hiking trails, and scenic meadows with sweeping views of the surrounding hills.

-The preserve is a gift from Jamie and Maisie Houghton, who gave their 194-acre property to the Finger Lakes Land Trust in 2016 to create a new nature preserve.
-Jamie is the retired Chairman of the Board of Corning Incorporated, a company founded by his great-great grandfather in 1851.
-By donating their family land to the Land Trust, the Houghtons are continuing their deep commitment to the Corning community.
+The preserve was a gift from Jamie and Maisie Houghton, who gave their 194-acre property to the Finger Lakes Land Trust in 2016 to create a new nature preserve.
+Jamie, who passed away in 2022, was the retired Chairman of the Board of Corning Incorporated, a company founded by his great-great-grandfather in 1851.
+By donating their family land to the Land Trust, the Houghtons kept their deep commitment to the Corning community.